paradigma-cl/dappprofile/README.md

 Other future strategies, could be specifying that a DID correspond to a specific Blockchain ecosystem, like Stacks.

 #### a.1 The App Profile
-Each App (web application) should have a verified identity in order to safely use it and be trustworthy of interaction between other applications.
+Each App (web application) should have a verified identity in order to safely reference it and be trustworthy of interaction between other applications.

-An app can be identified both by the Internet domain for example 'XCK.app' and the Stacks DID 'XCK.app'  In case, it is a web application, it could be accessed as https://xck.app having both definitions.
+An app can be identified both by the Internet domain (DNS) for example 'XCK.app' and the Stacks DID 'XCK.app'  In case, it is a web application, it could be accessed as https://xck.app having both definitions.

 The description for a App Profile document is done using a JSON web token based on the WebApplication Schema object (https://schema.org/WebApplication).

-Additionally, this document has to include the did-method-web.
+Additionally, this App Profile document has to include the did-method-web.
 The example is represented as 'did:web:xck.app'.
 The target system of the Web DID method is the web host that the domain name described by the DID resolves to when queried through the Domain Name System (DNS).
 This did-method-web is included in this app profile.

 It could be useful to have a way to retrieve a verifiable DID profile for the Aspp as recommended by the W3C using an URI.
 For example, a web URI https://xck.app?profile